PipedreamHQ/docs/docs/apps/slack/README.md

 ## Workflow Actions

 [Actions](/workflows/steps/actions/) are reusable code steps that wrap common operations for an API.
 Pipedream provides Slack actions for sending a message, setting a channel topic, adding reminders, and more.

+## Privacy Policy

+Please see the [Pipedream Privacy Policy](https://pipedream.com/privacy) for a detailed description of how we manage your data.

+## Support

+Please [reach out](/support/) to the Pipedream team with any technical issues or questions about the Slack integration.
+We're happy to help!